 "That's right."
 I liked beer too.

-We set out of the bikes.
+We set out on the bikes.
 The road climbed to the small town.
-A Chinese restaurant was serving food.
+A Chinese restaurant served food.
 The owner peeked out the door to make sure the Indonesians weren't spying on him.

 "They very angry.
 Eat food now."